Healthy living

 These products each failed a key sun protection test in our 2025 tests, so we recommend you avoid them.

 This sun cream spray failed our SPF tests, which check whether the product provides the claimed level of protection from UVB rays.
 We tested it twice, and it failed both times.
-It did pass our UVA tests.
+It did pass our UVA tests, though.

 We informed Morrisons of our results, and it told us that it’s looking closely at the data and working with its supplier to carry out additional independent testing.